For More Information and photos about the 1st Battalion, 77th

 at Al-Hayy Sept.
 7 to discuss improvements to the

+facility.
 The youth center was an area in

 the city for teenagers to socialize and interact when it originally opened in